greggman/HappyFunTimes/docs/ideas.md

 Then, players push a character from on phone to the next or flick a ball.
 Teams that make the most laps win or points win

-### Number the phones, have players stand in a circle by number.
+### Number the phones, have players stand in a circle by number

 Play some Kind of pass the ball game where the server passes things around the circle and players have to forward them.
 Maybe like pong ?